machineabuse/Gummy-Corners/README.md

 ![GummyGummy Corner Explanation-100](https://user-images.githubusercontent.com/8606354/171972096-f644a5fb-4bcf-4815-94c5-f52b63561796.jpg)

-Big thanks to zzcc for being a ~~guinea pig~~ willing volunteer to see if this design works (As well as for the photographs).
+Big thanks to zzcc for being a ~~guinea pig~~ willing volunteer to see if this design works.
 His findings were that these will mute the corner switches slightly however they will achieve the stated goal of ensuring the corners are properly spaced to the case.

 ## How to use these